ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 We've tried to make this guide as comprehensive as possible while still keeping the content accessible to most readers.
 Some content on this page is geared towards readers with a technical background but should still be comprehensible to those with a basic understanding of how blockchains work.
-Generally speaking, we are on the side of simplicity and approachability.
+Generally speaking, we err on the side of simplicity and approachability.
 Readers interested in a low-level look into Optimism under the hood should refer to the [Protocol](../protocol/) section of this website.

 Without further to do, let's find out *How Optimism Works*!